IanGBrennan/CommunicatingFigures/NHM/README.md

 + borrowing an image of your favorite animal or study organism (I often use [flickr](https://www.flickr.com/) for inspiration)
 + choosing a work-in-progress figure from something you're researching

+If all goes well, this introduction to making better figures will pique your interest, and so I've included all the materials from the longer version of this course below.

 ---